inesp/inesp.github.io/_posts/2020-06-01-python-mock.md

 Now your mock fails fast when you access something that doesn't exist.

-Spec can be defined with a class, or it's instance:
+Spec can be defined with a class, or its instance:

 ```python
 mock_book = Mock(spec=Book("", ""))